meveo-org/mv-radar-chart/README.md

-# mv-chart
+# mv-radar-chart

-MvChart is a Meveo chart component (based on lit-element) that renders a content chart.
+MvRadarChart is a Meveo chart component (based on lit-element) that renders a content chart.
 This is a component wrapper for [chartjs](https://www.chartjs.org/)

 ## Quick Start

-To experiment with the MvChart component.
+To experiment with the MvRadarChart component.

 1. Clone this repo.